chitin-io/web/spec/v1/index.md

 Maps of variable-length items can be stored similarly using the above method for storing arrays of variable-length items.

-Message schema can specify a minimum alignment for a field.

 # Schema {#schema}